soyounglee/so-simple-theme/research.md

 ---

 My research and linguistic interests operate at the intersection of theoretical linguistics, computer science, and psychology.
-Broadly speaking, I investigate what factors influence how humans process sentences by using experimental designs and computational modelling techniques.
+Broadly speaking, I investigate the factors that influence how humans process sentences by using experimental designs and computational modelling techniques.

 ### Semantic ambiguity on wh-scope
-I have been studying the relationship between many different linguistic factors such as syntactic positions, morphological markers, and intonation with regard to wh-scope in Korean (Seoul Korean, Kyeongsang Korean), Mandarin, and Persian.
+I study the relationship between many different linguistic factors such as syntactic positions, morphological markers, and intonation with regard to wh-scope in Korean (Seoul Korean, Kyeongsang Korean), Mandarin, and Persian.

 [**Publication**]
 * **Lee, So Young**, Hongchen Wu, Lei Liu, Jiwon Yun.
 Prosody and wh-scope interpretation in Chinese.
 The proceeding of 29th North American Conference on Chinese Linguistics.
 (In Press)